 Times have changed for the education industry.
-When it comes to utilizing marketing tactics to achieve their goals, schools are now on par with businesses of other industries.
+When it comes to how to advertise a school and utilizing marketing tactics to achieve their goals, schools are now on par with businesses of other industries.
 And it's no surprise.
 The market itself has pushed toward this change — as parents now have a wider range of choice when it comes to selecting a school for their child.As a response, some schools are using smarter techniques in their language school advertising to thrive in the increasingly competitive market.
 Schools that have failed to develop and implement strong marketing strategies continue to lag behind.
 The industry does not wait around.
 The time for your school is now.

 That’s why we at Your Agora have created a marketing guide to help with your language school advertising and marketing.
-Let’s begin with the basics, later delving into marketing and advertising tactics that have proven to be effective.
+Let’s begin with the basics - how to market an ESL program, later delving into marketing and advertising tactics that have proven to be effective.
 Get your ESL school on the right track!

 What does marketing look like in ESL schools and language courses?

 In language schools and language courses, marketing means, ‘Defining, managing and enhancing the reputation of your school amongst pupils, parents, staff and the community in order to achieve recruitment, retention and generating income.’
 In other words — find and refine your school’s purpose, share it effectively with the community, and your school has the potential to benefit academically and financially.

 Of course, it’s not always straightforward.
 Marketing takes on various forms, depending on the particulars of each business or industry.
 For example, language school advertising and marketing may consist of the following features:

 Writing and distributing press releases